-Celine Dion, ‘Ashes’ A Surprise Inclusion For ‘Deadpool 2,’ Or Maybe It Makes Sense In A Deadpool Kind Of Way
+Celine Dion, ‘Ashes’ A Surprise Inclusion For ‘Deadpool 2,’ Or Maybe It Makes Sense In A WHAM!
+Kind Of Way

 Over the years, some amazing musicians have contributed songs to various Marvel soundtracks, but the most surprising — and recent — addition to that lineup is, without a doubt, Celine Dion.

-The Canadian songstress took to Twitter today to announce that she would be contributing an original song to the Deadpool 2 soundtrack.
+The Canadian songstress took to Twitter today to announce that she contributed an original song to the Deadpool 2 soundtrack.

 She then included a YouTube link to the song in question, which you can check out above.

-The Internet was quickly a-flurry with comments about Celine Dion’s new music, with reactions ranging from humor to appreciation, but overall showing a positive reaction to the song.
+The internet was quickly in a flurry with comments about Celine Dion’s new music, with reactions ranging from humor to appreciation, but overall showing a positive reaction to the song.

 If nothing else, contributing a song to an action film is the first for Dion, who is perhaps better known for her lighter, more romantic fare.

-She first contributed the titular song to the Disney classic, Beauty and the Beast.
+She first contributed the titular song to the Disney classic Beauty and the Beast.
 She then contributed a cover of “When I Fall In Love” for Sleepless in Seattle, then “Because You Loved Me” for Up Close & Personal, and “Then You Look At Me” for Bicentennial Man.

-‼️Nouvelle chanson à venir ‼️ À suivre le 3 mai ???? ????
+‼️Nouvelle chanson à venir ‼️ À suivre le 3 mai????????

 – Team Céline